techycereal/techycereal/README.md

 ## 🛠 Technical Projects

 - **Typeahead Feature**: A Vue/React app with a Flask API, showcasing my frontend and backend skills.
-- **Group Management Tool**: Developed a platform with React, Node.js, and SQL for efficient group dynamics.
+- **The Awesome Store**: Developed an e-commerce platform with a microservice architecture, utilizing React, Node.js, Express, and Azure for scalable and robust online retail.
-- **Portfolio Website**: Engineered a full-stack portfolio website leveraging Next.js' Pages Router with a focus on SEO, resulting in a 20% increase in search engine visibility.
-Crafted the user interface in Figma using HTML, CSS, and TailwindCSS for a responsive layout.
-Managed code updates and version control using Git, integrating GitHub Actions for CI/CD pipelines.
-Successfully deployed the application on Azure to ensure high availability and loading speeds for global users.
+- **Portfolio Website**: Built a full-stack portfolio website with Next.js, focusing on SEO and responsive design, and deployed on Azure for global availability.

 ## 📫 Get In Touch